by Scott Mehl

 The first floor includes the Grand Hall, which is the site of many official functions, and the room from which the Grand Ducal Family appear on the palace balcony.
 This is where the Grand Duke welcomes ambassadors and swears in his ministers, and where formal photographs are taken with visiting Heads of State.
 The Grand Hall was the site of the abdication ceremonies for Grand Duchess Charlotte in 1964, and Grand Duke Jean in 2000.

 Adjoining the Grand Hall is the Yellow Room.
 This room has often been used for the Grand Duke’s Christmas message, as well as smaller audiences with guests.
 Other rooms on the first floor are the Hall of Kings, the Chart Room and the formal Dining Room.
-In a separate wing (not opened to the public) are the former private living quarters of the Grand Ducal family.
+In a separate wing (not open to the public) are the former private living quarters of the Grand Ducal family.

 At this link to the official site of the Cour Grand-Ducale, you can see photos of several of the rooms and interiors of the Palace.